 This would rank at the bottom of the list.

-In this book, you will find out how Gus played every single hand when he won the 2007 Aussie Millions out of a field of 747 players.
+In this book, you will find out how Gus Hansen played every single hand when he won the 2007 Aussie Millions out of a large field of 747 players.

-Although, some of the poker material from may be outdated a lot of the concepts he uses are still critical to beating the games today.
+Although some of the poker strategies used may be outdated, a lot of the concepts described are are still critical to beating the games today.

 Even, so if you just want an entertaining read about poker or gambling, this is the book for you.